 State statutes authorize the Commission to invest in general obligations of the U.S. Government and its agencies, certain bonded obligations of Oregon municipalities, bank repurchase agreements, bankers' acceptances, and the State Treasure's Oregon Local Government Investment Pool, among others.
 The Commission has no investment policy that would further limit its investment choices.
 The State Treasurer's Investment Pool operates in accordance with appropriate state laws and regulations, but is not regulated by other laws, organizations or regulations.
 The reported value of the Pool is the same as the fair value of Pool shares.
-Investment Council (ORS 294.805 to 294.895).
+Investments are regulated by the Oregon Short-Term Fund Board and approved by the Oregon Investment Council (ORS 294.805 to 294.895).
 The State Treasurer's Oregon Local Government Investment Pool is not registered with the SEC as an investment company and is unrated.